 Funds go to schools for programs chosen by parents, teachers and principals at no cost to taxpayers

-Schools are slated to receive a record $82.66 million from the Permanent State School Fund in July 2019 – a 12 percent increase from this year’s distribution of $74 million and a 29 percent increase from last year’s distribution of $64.25 million.
+Schools are slated to receive a record $92.84 million from the Permanent State School Fund in July 2021 – a 4.5% increase from this year’s distribution of $88.83 million and a 12.3% increase from last year’s distribution of $82.66 million.

-“I applaud the great work of the School and Institutional Trust Lands Administration (SITLA) administering trust lands and the solid investment decisions of the School and Institutional Trust Funds Office (SITFO) maximizing the impact of the Permanent State School Fund.
-Their efforts benefit Utah’s education programs now and for years to come,” Treasurer Damschen said.
-“Every dollar we earn through prudent investment of the fund is a dollar in school funding not paid by the Utah taxpayer.”
+“I applaud the outstanding work of the School and Institutional Trust Lands Administration (SITLA) in administering trust lands and the solid investment decisions of the School and Institutional Trust Funds Office (SITFO), which maximize the impact of the Permanent State School Fund.
+Their efforts, along with the work of the Land Trusts Protection and Advocacy Office, benefit Utah’s education programs now and for years to come,” Treasurer Damschen said.
+“Every dollar we earn through prudent administration of the land and investment assets is a dollar in school funding not paid by the Utah taxpayer.”

 “At SITLA, we strive to administer trust lands as effectively as possible for Utah’s schoolchildren, generating revenue from energy, real estate and surface development on the 3.3 million acres of school trust lands,” SITLA Director David Ure said.
 “The best part of my job is visiting schools and seeing the positive ways schools use their distributions to create better educational experiences for students.”

 Legislation enacted in 2014 created SITFO as an independent state agency tasked with the investment of these funds.
 SITFO is overseen by a five-member Board of Trustees comprised of investment professionals and chaired by the state treasurer.